 Two medium slices (64 grams) of whole-grain rye bread contain

 A 2010 study in 51 adults with constipation investigated the effects of eating 8.5 ounces (240 grams) of rye bread per day.

 Those who ate rye bread showed a 23% decrease in intestinal transit times, on average, compared with those who ate wheat bread.
 They also experienced softened stools, as well as increased frequency and ease of bowel movements.

 Researchers also suggest that rye bread may be more effective at relieving constipation than regular wheat bread.

 Although more research is needed, two older studies have shown the positive effects of oat bran on bowel function.

 Oat bran can easily be combined with granola mixes and baked into bread or muffins.

-It is a probiotic, which means it contains bacteria and yeasts that benefit your health when ingested.
-Kefir contains various species of microorganisms, depending on the source (66).
+It’s a probiotic, which means it contains bacteria and yeasts that benefit your health when ingested.

 Kefir can be enjoyed on its own, or added to smoothies and salad dressings.

 If you’re experiencing constipation, certain foods and beverages may make your symptoms worse.